akashdarak/Apache-Spark/README.md

-# Apache-Spark
-Estimating PageRank Values of Wikipedia Articles using Spark
+Implementing iterative algorithms to estimate idealized and taxation-based PageRank values of Wikipedia articles using Wikipedia dump data.